FrancescoSaverioZuppichini/glasses/tutorials/Transfer Learning.md

 # Transfer Learning with glasses 😎

 ### Preambula
-To get started you need to install glasses, this can be done throught `pip`
+To get started you need to install glasses, this can be done through `pip`

 ```bash
 pip install git+https://github.com/FrancescoSaverioZuppichini/glasses